 How Long to Stay in Beijing or Shanghai with Kids?

-Beyond Shanghai & Beijing: What About Chongqing or Shenzhen?
+Beyond Shanghai & Beijing: What About Chongqing or Shenzen?

 When planning our China trip, I’ll admit—I flirted with the idea of adding Chongqing.
-The skyline is jaw-dropping, like a mix of Hong Kong and sci-fi movie sets.
+The skyline is jaw-dropping, like a mix of Hong Kong and sci-fi movie sets or the cyberpunk hype.

-But here’s the catch: this city is not stroller-friendly.
+But here’s the reality: this city is not stroller-friendly at all.
 With endless hills, steep steps, and layered bridges, I could already picture the meltdowns (and not just from the kids).

-We’ve spent two exciting days in Chongqing with the kids and created a detailed parents’ guide with itinerary ideas to make your Chongqing travel with kids simple, safe, and well-prepared.
+We’ve spent one stopover day in Chongqing with the kids and created a detailed parents’ guide with itinerary ideas to make your Chongqing travel with kids simple, safe, and well-prepared.

 Many of these second-tier cities now match (or even outdo) Shanghai when it comes to accommodation standards and attractions.